 At a certain age we all begin to wonder who we really are.
 I remember the first time I found myself alone, lost and completely forgotten.
-My best friends had decided I was no longer best friend material and my cousins who I was closer to then the sun is to the moon were sent away to some ranch thing to improve their behavior, which I agree was out of hand.
+My best friends all started ignoring me on the same day and didn’t talk to me for years.
+My cousins who I was closer to then the sun is to the moon were sent away to a behavioral corrections ranch which would leave them severely traumatized for the rest of their life’s.
 I got scared before anything else; I had no idea how to be alone.
 I had lived my entire life surrounded by these people who were now taken away from me with no warning.
 My best friends since first grade deciding to ignore me for no reason left me questioning who I was and if the person people saw me as was really worth being.
 And with my cousins gone I had nobody to talk to about this dilemma.
-So I found comfort in the girl who I rode the bus with.
+So I found comfort in the girl who I rode the bus with, Olivia.
 She found comfort in escaping.
-The first day I skipped school with her was also her first time skipping school, it was a new way for us to escape our problems and avoid our fears.
+The first day I skipped school with her was not her first time skipping school, it was a new way for me to escape my problems and avoid my fears.
 We walked to target, the streets still iced over from the week before and it was really cold outside.
-I took a big red blanket and a book called ‘looking for Alaska’ We walked to her house and fell asleep on the couch after eating every little snack we could find in her pantry which wasn’t much.
-That day I came home and laying on my bed was a suitcase.
-My dad gave me the choice, Him or my mom.
-I couldn’t stay home.
-I had too many memories and fears built up around me.
+I took a big red blanket and a book called ‘looking for Alaska’ We walked to her house and fell asleep on the couch after eating every snack we could find in her pantry which wasn’t much.
+That same day I came home and laying on my bed was a suitcase.
+My dad sat me down & explained that he was splitting up with my mom and going to stay at my aunts.
+At the time I didn’t know he hadn’t spoken to my mom or my siblings before talking to me.
+He gave me the choice, Him or my mom.
+My childhood home had been the victim of neglect, the carpets were full of pet hair & smelled of pee.
+I was 14 sharing a room with my slightly abusive little sister.
+It wasn’t a choice between my mom or dad it was a choice between that environment or a new one.
+There were too many memories and fears built up around that home.
 I left with my dad.
 When we got to my aunts I went upstairs and cried into my new red blanket.
 I cried because I wanted to go home.
 I cried because I wanted to talk to my friends.
 I cried because I wanted to see my cousins.

 It took a few days for me to calm down and to let my parents’ problems fade in with my own.
 I started reading my book and I had never felt so understood.
-I kept skipping school and I kept collecting from target.
+I kept skipping school and I kept stealing from target.
 Every night I would go to my aunts and lay under my big red blanket and my problems would become somebody else’s because I felt safe with Alaska and with my blanket and the comforting memory that the girl who rode my bus would always be there for me.
 After staying at my aunts for four months I was told we were going home so my parents could work it out.
 I was forced to move somewhere and here I had become comfortable and I began to feel safe again. but now I had to go back home and live under the roof which collapsed with fear and abandonment.
 I couldn’t understand it anymore; I didn’t want to be here.
 So I swallowed 52 aspirin hoping to fall asleep and wake up on a cloud without my family and everybody else that made me feel worse than I already did.
-But instead I felt crazy and more alone by the minute so I went to the girl who rode my bus’s house and she told me I had to stay, she made me realize I couldn’t leave because I still had meaning whether I was afraid or not.
-So Instead of waking up on a cloud without my family I woke up on a hospital bed surrounded by nurses asking how much I took and if I knew where I was.
-I had never in my life been more afraid.
+But instead I felt crazy and more alone by the minute.
+I went into my brothers room and told him, he sat up, said “what?” and then laid back down when I didn’t respond.
+I decided to tell my mom, her & my dad fought for 30 minutes before finally taking me to the hospital.